Rural Isolation of Citizens in Europe

 Rural isolation refers not only to social, labour and educational exclusion, but also to the mechanisms that perpetuate these trends over time.

 Tackling rural isolation requires governments, businesses, citizens and civil society to be pulling in the same direction.
-Throughout this campaign, Volonteurope has advocated for a comprehensive and coherent approach to rural development policy, which actively promotes rural areas’ endogenous development potential.
+Throughout this campaign, Volonteurope advocated for a comprehensive and coherent approach to rural development policy, which actively promotes rural areas’ endogenous development potential.
 The network has also stressed the importance of citizen and voluntary sector engagement, arguing that local initiatives, with adequate support, can make an invaluable contribution to addressing rural isolation.

 Imago Mundi embarks on international project aimed at improving employment prospects amongst rural youth